Care Coordination in Minnesota

 Care coordination is an important function of the patient and family-centered medical home, and care teams can provide optimal coordination and integration of services needed by the child and family.
 Relationships between the health care provider, the care coordination team, and the patient and family facilitate effective information sharing, goal setting, care planning and follow-up support.

-Grants have been awarded to five clinics to implement quality improvement projects aimed at improving care coordination for children and youth with special health needs.
-The five clinics receiving grants are as follows:
+Grants have been awarded to four clinics to implement quality improvement projects aimed at improving care coordination for children and youth with special health needs.
+The four clinics receiving grants are as follows:

-- Children's Minnesota - Minneapolis/St. Paul, MN: implementing a project aimed to improve the process of transition to adult health care for youth living with Sickle Cell Disease.
+- Gillette Children's Specialty Health Care Complex Care Clinic – implementing processes to improve the process of transition to adult health care for youth with complex medical conditions

 Providing care coordination is both challenging and rewarding.
 Please join us in building a community of practice for all who provide care coordination for children & youth.